yorkD3/Scheme-Interpreter/README.md

 $3 = (1 1 .
 3)
 ```

-* If permissions are denied, enter the command 'chmod a+x test-m test-e'
+* If permissions are denied, enter the command `chmod a+x test-m test-e`
 * Code cannot be run on mac terminal, attempt importing to repl.it and running it there.